maabed/karak-dashboard-docs/source/index.html.md

   - Inbox page.
   - Compose page.

-* In order to use those pages all you need to do is to include the files as shown in the example and copy the source from it's page in the blue dashboard main directory and paste it into your project.
+* In order to use those pages all you need to do is to include the files as shown in the example and copy the source from it's page in the Karak dashboard main directory and paste it into your project.

 ```html
 <!-- INBOX PAGE-->